FSP or Fachsprachenprüfung is a specialised medical German language exam designed to assess your proficiency in medical German.

 You are required to translate 10 formal medical German terms into common German.

-How to Prepare for the Medical German Language Exam
+How to Prepare for the FSP Exam

 Start with the preparations for the FSP exam with the FSP Vocab Trainer here.